General Price List (GPL)

 The FTC's Consumer Guide For Funerals

 The FTC has put together a consumer guide for funerals that explains your rights, lists considerations when choosing a provider, and offers questions to ask when making arrangements and comparing products, services, and costs.
-To be taken to the FTC's consumer guide, click here.
-For the full text of the FTC's Funeral Rule, click here.
+For helpful tips from the FTC click here.
+For the full "Shopping for Funeral Services" guide click here.